panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-07-31 PMC/2019-07-31-PMC_Meeting.md

 2. Annual Meeting in Trieste

+3. News from other proposals and events
+    * Request from FAIRsFAIR for communities to contact
+    * FAIRsFAIR data repository certification
+    * Invitation to a joint EOSC project meeting on 9-10 September 2019 in Brussels
+    * ExPANDs kick-off meeting 11-12 September in Hamburg

-3. Update from the WP Leaders - update on what has been achieved and problems
+4. Update from the WP Leaders - update on what has been achieved and problems
 	*    WP1 Management
 	*    WP2 Data Policy and Stewardship
 	*    WP3 Data Catalog Services